ldon-bird/hello-world/README.md

 # hello-world

 ## 0. About
-This is the first repository created by koorisakunya.
+This is the first repository created by ldon-bird.

 It contains my shell configuration.